sepehr-afzar-iranian/liferay-ui/README.md

 - login to npmjs.org
 - login to github.com with username and access token
 - Get access to repositories in each site
+- execute `lerna changed` to view the changes
 - execute `lerna publish` and continue the steps to release a new version
 - execute `lerna -h` for more information